KDE/documentation-docs-kdenlive-org/getting_started/quickstart.rst

    .. figure:: /images/Kdenlive-Quickstart-EffectStack.png
       :align: left
       :width: 375px
-      :alt:
+      :alt: Kdenlive-Quickstart-EffectStack

       Effect Stack with RGB adjustment

 To get a warm yellow-orange tone on the image, fitting the comfortable evening, blue needs to be reduced and red and green improved.

 The values in the Effect/Composition Stack widget can be changed by using the slider (middle mouse button resets it to the default value), or by entering a value directly by double-clicking the number to the right of the slider.